- Open Access policies

 The decision to publish a paper in DMM is wholly independent of payment or ability to pay, and is based solely on the validity and supportability of the work detailed in each manuscript.
 Editors and reviewers do not have access to information regarding authors' financial contributions.

 Information about how to apply for a full or partial waiver is provided at acceptance.
 Authors will be sent a link to the RightsLink payment site, from where the waiver application form can be downloaded and then emailed to the office for review.
-This includes corresponding authors entitled to a waiver on the basis of country economy.
+This includes corresponding authors entitled to a waiver on the basis of country economy or membership of EIFL.
 Instructions for paying partial waivers are given on the payment site.

 DMM is published by the not-for-profit publisher The Company of Biologists, a charitable organisation run by scientists to support the research community.